hulululuh/MemeNgin/README.md

 ## Feedback
 Got ideas, suggestions or feedback?
 Reach out to me on [e-mail](mailto:admin@memengin.com)

+## Contribute to the project
+I need help translating MemeNgin into your language.
+If you're interested, take a look **[here](https://github.com/hulululuh/MemeNginData/blob/main/translations/README.md)**
+Currently, i didn't thought about accepting pull requests, before current milestone is finished. if you would like to contribute to the project, please DM me in discord.

 ## Related Projects
 - This project started by forking **[TextureLab](https://github.com/njbrown/texturelab)**, which allowed me to focus on my goals.
 If you are looking for a procedural texture generator, I definitely recommend checking out texturelab.
 Thanks to **[njbrown](https://github.com/njbrown)** for open sourcing his work.